r-grandorder/tri-hermes/en/pages/gotterdamerung.md

 You got it!

 **B：P.A.
 System</b>
-Shadow Border, untether from reality.Void Space Dive, Zero Sail: unfurl!</span>
+Shadow Border, untether from reality.Void Space Dive, Zero Sail: unfurl!

 **Mash:**
 ...!